 The Maryland Department of Transportation State Highway Administration (MDOT SHA) is part of a Technical Advisory Committee that developed the

-Watershed Resources Registry, an online GIS tool that identifies opportunities to protect, restore and conserve high quality resources and improve stormwater management.
+Watershed Resources Registry, an online Geographic Information System (GIS) tool that identifies opportunities to protect, restore and conserve wetland, riparian and upland areas and improve stormwater management.
 The tool scores locations on a scale of one to five stars based on features that benefit restoration and preservation.
 Local, State and federal agencies, as well as other stakeholders, including the public, can use the interactive features to produce site maps that characterize and prioritize sites by project need.
 Potential uses include regulatory mitigation, restoration, enhancement, incorporation/consideration, avoidance and preservation.

 In addition to showing analysis model outputs, the tool provides other data and site comparisons.
 You can find the best way to meet your needs while taking advantage of other watershed benefits at any given location.
-The Registry illustrates mitigation sites for MDOT SHA planning studies and projects.
-MDOT SHA also uses the Registry to identify sites that support the Chesapeake Bay Total Maximum Daily Load.
+The registry illustrates potential mitigation sites for MDOT SHA planning studies and projects.
+MDOT SHA also used the registry to identify sites that support the Chesapeake Bay Total Maximum Daily Load.

 We're available on the following channels.